Chola–Chalukya Wars

-The Chalukya-Chola Wars were a series of battles that were fought from 992 CE to 1120 CE between the Chola Empire and the Western Chalukya Empire in what is now South India.
+The Chola-chalukya Wars were a series of battles that were fought from 992 CE to 1120 CE between the Chola Empire and the Western Chalukya Empire in what is now South India.
 Conflicts eventually exhausted as both empires, straining their manpower and material, were left vulnerable to other enemies.
 More than 1,000,000 people were killed due to direct or indirect consequences of the war.

+Campaigns

 The battles were fought on two fronts: the Western Front in which the capture of Manyakheta and Kalyani were the objectives of the Cholas, and the Eastern Front which centered around Vengi which was strategic for both sides.
 The west saw the heaviest fighting with Rajendra Chola I leading an army of 900,000 and defeating Jayasimha II at the Battle of Maski (1019 CE – 1020 CE).
 On the Eastern Front, Rajendra Chola led Rajaraja Chola I's army in Vengi and expelled the rulers in battle.
 Vengi was later the site of the coronation of Rajendra Chola's nephew following his victories in the Chola expedition to North India.
 Rajendra II was killed in the battle at the city of Kakkargond on the banks of Thungabhadra by Someshvara I. Ahavamalla Someshwara I suffered defeats many a time at the hands of Rajadhiraja Chola, and lost his brother Jayasimha III in battle with Rajendra Chola II.

 After Rajadhiraja Chola I and Rajendra Chola II, their brother Virarajendra Chola defeated Ahavamalla Someshwara I on not less than five occasions.
-Virarajendra Chola also put to flight the latter's two sons,Vikramaditya VI and Jayasimha, multiple times in the battles of Kudala sangama.
+Virarajendra Chola also put to flight the latter's two sons, Vikramaditya VI and Jayasimha, multiple times in the battles of Kudala sangama.
 Virarajendra Chola also defeated the eldest son of Ahavamalla Someshwara I, and crown-prince Someshwara II in the Battle of Kampili, and spoiled his coronation ceremony.